Nish0483/HH/README.md

 1. DNS (Domain Name System):
 The Domain Name System (DNS) is a decentralized hierarchical system that translates human-readable domain names (like www.example.com) into IP addresses that machines on the internet use to identify each other.
 DNS plays a crucial role in enabling users to access websites using domain names rather than IP addresses.

+2. ENS :
+ENS stands for Ethereum Name Service.
+It is a decentralized domain name system built on the Ethereum blockchain.
+ENS allows users to register and manage domain names ending in ".eth" or custom top level domain like our case using DNS

-2. DNS Record:
+3. DNS Record:
 DNS records are entries within the DNS database that provide information about a domain.
 Each record has a specific type and purpose.
 Common types of DNS records include A (IPv4 address), AAAA (IPv6 address), CNAME (canonical name), MX (mail exchange), TXT (text), and more.

-3. TXT Record:
+4. TXT Record:
 A TXT (Text) record is a type of DNS record that allows domain owners to associate arbitrary text with a domain.
-It's commonly used for various purposes, such as:
+It's commonly used for various purposes, and verification of domain is one of it like in our case

 ## Read more